hamavid/hamavid/src/hannah/blog/wordcount.md

 <div>
 <div id='helpignore'>
 <span id="hideignore"><i class="fa fa-lg fa-remove"></i></span><br>
 <div id='helpignorecontent'>A string of characters added to the ignore-list is ignored anywhere it is found, even within a word.
 For example, ignoring "by" would get rid of the word "by", but also turn "bye" into "e", and "abyss" into "ass".
+The app counts new words any time there is a non-alphanumeric character, so to keep conjunctions ("you're") or possessives ("Hannah's") as one word, ignore apostrophes.
 To ignore an entire word, surround it with spaces, for example " by ".
 If the word is sometimes followed by punctuation, add the word with its punctuation, for example " by, ".
 If it is the first or last word of your entire input text, add a space before and/or after the input text before clicking Analyze.
 </div>
 </div>
 <!-- overlay so background is covered when help section is showing -->